jkoschma/genexplain-platform/docs/source/Chip_seq.md

 biological problems, in particular to study genome-wide histone modification profiles, e.g. histone methylation and histone acetylation profiles.
 Correspondingly, the same workflow in the platform can be used to analyze histone modification profiles as well.
-The example of such an application to histone acetylation peaks in SAHA-treated human vascular endothelial cells is described in Section 6.1.3.
-Please refer to this section for details how to launch the workflow.

 Here, let’s consider the results of the workflow application to find composite modules in the ChIP-seq peaks identified for in-vivo-bound fragments of